Strawberry pallidosis is one of several viruses that make up strawberry virus decline.

 Symptoms of strawberry pallidosis

-Similar to other strawberry viral diseases, symptoms of strawberry pallidosis include stunting, significantly reduced fruit and runner production, and older leaves turning red or purple.
-An additional symptom of strawberry pallidosis is that roots are brittle and show fewer rootlets.
+Stunting, reduced fruit and runner production, and older leaves turning red or purple are all symptoms of strawberry pallidosis.
+Also, roots are brittle and show fewer rootlets.

 Managing strawberry pallidosis

-Unlike many other strawberry viral diseases, pallidosis is spread by whiteflies.
-This makes controlling the disease more difficult.
-Management strategies are the same for all strawberry viral diseases: only install certified disease-free plants, quarantine new plants, remove infected plants, and control whiteflies as much as you can.
+Unlike many other strawberry viral diseases, whiteflies bring pallidosis to the garden.
+Management strategies are the same for all strawberry viral diseases: only install certified disease-free plants, quarantine new plants, remove infected plants, and control whiteflies as much as possible.

 You can grow a surprising amount of food in your own yard.
 Ask me how!